huoww07/calulate_bacteria_doubling_time/README.md

 ## File description
 1. Growth_curve folder contains:

-  a. cal.double.time.curve.fit.py: run with python version 3
+  a. cal.double.time.curve.fit.py: run with python version 3.
+This file is all you need for local usage.

   b. input_template: modify the min and hour according to experimental design; add as many sample names as needed and fill in OD600nm reading results.